unlp-workshop/unlp-2026-shared-task/README.md

 ## Evaluation

-The total score consists of two equal parts: the correct answers to multiple-choice questions and the correct references.
+The total score consists of two equal parts: the correct answers to multiple-choice questions and the correct references (the document and the page in the document).
 The exact metric is TBD.

-Please see the sample questions for the `dev` files in the [data](data/) folder.
+Please see the sample questions for the `dev` files in the [data](data/) folder:
+* Your **input data** are in columns `Question_ID`, `Question`, and `A-F`, which represent possible answers to the question.
+* Your solution should **predict** the values in `Correct_Answer`, `Doc_ID`, and `Page_Num`.
+* We provide `Domain` and `n_pages` (number of pages in the correct document) for `dev` to get you started.
+These columns will not be present in the test data.

-Consider generating similar questions for self-assessment while the Kaggle link is unavailable.
+Consider generating more questions on the dev set for self-assessment while we are working on the Kaggle setup.

 ## Publication